 Consumer protection laws such as the Illinois Consumer Fraud and Deceptive Business Practices Act exist to ensure that businesses can be held liable for fraud and deceptive business practices.

 Breaches of consumer trust can include various behaviors.
-Behaviors ranging from misrepresenting the safety of product or service or failing to honor a warranty to inadequate disclosure of contract terms can be a breach.
-The consequences of such actions by businesses can have implications that go far beyond “buyer’s remorse”.
+Behaviors ranging from misrepresenting the safety of a product or service or failing to honor a warranty to inadequate disclosure of contract terms can be a breach.
+The consequences of such actions by businesses can have implications that go far beyond “buyer’s remorse.”
 Even if the consumer can weather them, there is no question about the fact that they are illegal.

 If you have experienced fraudulent or deceptive business practices, the Chicago consumer law attorneys at Horwitz, Horwitz & Associates may be able to help.

 Scam artists and business criminals rely heavily on their ability to confuse, mislead, or pressure you into agreeing to a purchase or contract that you do not fully understand.
 The Chicago consumer law lawyers at Horwitz, Horwitz & Associates are well-acquainted with their methods and the laws designed to protect consumers.

 If a dishonest business has victimized you but you can’t quite put your finger on how they violated the law, or what your options for recourse might be, we can help.
 A no-cost consultation with our staff can quickly clarify your situation and help you understand your rights.

 It is illegal for businesses to make deceptive claims in their advertising or marketing materials.
 This includes claims that are false, misleading, or unsubstantiated.
 The FTC and other consumer protection agencies are charged with holding businesses accountable when they engage in fraudulent advertising practices.